deco3500-2018/team33/SprintPlan2.md

 **Emotional reaction anlysys **

-> *Feedback from teacher:

-> *Feeback from tutor: understand how long friend, during each method
+> *Feeback from tutor: understand how long relationship are forming, during each stage of the method

 # Plan